 Essentially, this thing tastes like an Atomic Fireball made on a day when a guy working at the Ferrara Candy Company factory was feeling particularly vengeful, and replaced the cinnamon with deli ham from his lunch pail.

-!
+THE VERDICT: As novelty candy is concerned, it's a total success!
 It makes your eyes bulge, your hair fly back, and your mind dance in circles before realizing that you want it out of your mouth immediately.

 So how many licks does it take to get to the center?
 We doubt anyone will ever find out.